Vmware to Proxmox:

 After installation, shut down the VM, and then, you can change the SATA bus/type of the attached hard disk to ‘VirtIO’ for best performance.
 Also, you can remove the disk which was created when we set up the Proxmox VM.

-Please note in this example I converted a Windows Server 2022 VM from VMware to Proxmox.
-I had some issues with the latest VirtIO drivers (0.1.217 / April 2022).
+Please note in this example; I converted a Windows Server 2022 VM from VMware to Proxmox.
+I had issues with the latest VirtIO drivers (0.1.217 / April 2022).
 I downloaded an earlier version (0.1.215), and the Installer ran fine.

 Here you will find earlier VirtIO drivers.

 Some resources for further reading

 This article aimed to show how VMware VMs can be converted to Proxmox using straightforward instructions.
 VMware is known to be challenging to use and has a higher price point, while Proxmox is more affordable and has more features.
 Although Proxmox may have a steeper learning curve, the extra effort may be worth it in the long run for a more efficient system.

 What are your thoughts on this article?
 Leave a comment below!

 Any purchases made from clicks on links to products on this page may result in an affiliate commission for me.